lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 _NimBLE Networking Stack for Bluetooth LE on PineTime_

 NimBLE runs in the background handling Bluetooth LE packets, so it depends on the multitasking capabilities provided by the operating system embedded in the firmware.
-This adaptation of NimBLE to the operating system is done in the __NimBLE Porting Layer__.
+This adaptation of NimBLE to the operating system happens in the __NimBLE Porting Layer__.

 PineTime Firmware Developers would have to implement the NimBLE Porting Layer, which consists of these C functions...